amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ![image-20200929173052997](image-20200929173052997.png)

 The primary OKE cluster has been built so that it's worker nodes lie across all three [availability domains](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) of the London region.
 Availability domains are isolated from each other, fault tolerant, and very unlikely to fail simultaneously.
 Because availability domains do not share infrastructure such as power or cooling, or the internal availability domain network, a failure at one availability domain within a region is unlikely to impact the availability of the others within the same region.
 Each availability domain has three [fault domains](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#fault).
 A fault domain is a grouping of hardware and infrastructure within an availability domain.
-Additional OKE worker nodes will be distributed across fault domains within each region to provide additional levels of redundancy.
+Additional OKE worker nodes will be distributed across fault domains within each region to provide additional levels of redundancy tp our Coherence application.
 To see how the OKE worker nodes are distributed across the OCI infrastructure issue the following command:

 ```
-$ kubectl get nodes -o wide -L failure-domain.beta.kubernetes.io/zone,oci.oraclecloud.com/fault-domain
+kubectl get nodes -o wide -L failure-domain.beta.kubernetes.io/zone,oci.oraclecloud.com/fault-domain
 ```

 This will print the availability domain and fault domain of each worker node.

+The [kubernetes zone label](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#topologykubernetesiozone) is mapped to the OCI availability domain which means Kubernetes is aware of the topology of the OKE cluster.
+The Coherence operator uses this information to ensure that the cache server pods are placed to ensure maximum redundancy of cache data.

 ## Recovery from Pod Failure

 We will now simulate a failure of a pod and observe Kubernetes automatic recovery.
 A pod in Kubernetes is the smallest depoyable unit and consists of one or more running containers.
 In our example the pods are managed by Kubernetes statefulsets which control an ordered set of pods each with a stable network identity, ideal for applications like Coherence.
 The Kubernetes controller maintains the number of pods in the statefulset at the number specified when deployed, the "desired state".

-In the Cloud Shell list the pods that constitute the storage cluster:
+In the Cloud Shell list the pods that constitute the storage role within our cluster i.e. the ones holding our data:

 ```
-$ kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage
+kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage
 NAME                        READY   STATUS    RESTARTS   AGE     IP             NODE        NOMINATED NODE   READINESS GATES
 primary-cluster-storage-0   1/1     Running   1          16h     10.244.0.168   10.0.10.2   <none>           <none>
 primary-cluster-storage-1   1/1     Running   0          2m59s   10.244.1.40    10.0.10.4   <none>           <none>